hankster/Neckerworld/README.md

 * stb_image - v2.23 - public domain image loader - http://nothings.org/stb
 * twemoji - https://github.com/twitter/twemoji/

+And many thanks to collaborator and beta-tester: CS.
 ## Issues

 This game is still in an early stage of development and many aspects of the server and client are open for enhancement and development.